Alameda County Sheriff's Office: Opposition and end to Urban Shield

 In 2018, the Stop Urban Shield Coalition and community organizations successfully pressured the Alameda County Board of Supervisors to put an end to the program.
 In 2019, the Board of Supervisors reaffirmed their decision to end the program, and Urban Shield was defunded.

 Crime laboratory

 The Alameda County Sheriff's Office operates a crime laboratory that is accredited by the American Society of Crime Laboratory Directors.
-The crime lab, located at the Eden Township substation, receives and analyzes evidence from law enforcement agencies throughout Alameda County.
+The crime lab, located at the Peralta Oaks, receives and analyzes evidence from law enforcement agencies throughout Alameda County, as well as FBI cases on the West Coast.
 The crime lab has capabilities in controlled substance analysis, latent fingerprint recovery, ballistics, tool mark identification, and DNA extraction and analysis.
 Crime lab staff can also serve as crime scene investigators upon request by law enforcement agencies in the county.

 Coroner's bureau

 The Alameda County Sheriff's Office operates the coroner's bureau in East Oakland.
 Coroner's pathologists, deputy sheriffs, forensic death investigators, and sheriff's technicians assist law enforcement agencies to determine the cause and manner of death of persons in Alameda County.
 Additional duties include notifying next of kin, and when needed, the seizure and protection of decedents' assets.
 In special circumstances the ACSO decides when to refer cases to the public administrator, such as when next of kin cannot be located.